Antony Blinken: Early life and education

-Blinken was born on April 16, 1962, in Yonkers, New York, to Jewish parents, Judith (Frehm) and Donald M. Blinken, who later served as the U.S. ambassador to Hungary.
+Blinken was born on April 16, 1962, in Yonkers, New York, to Jewish parents.
+His mother was Judith (née Frehm) Blinken and his father was Donald M. Blinken, a co-founder of the private equity firm Warburg Pincus who later served as the U.S. ambassador to Hungary.
 His maternal grandparents were Hungarian Jews.
 Blinken's uncle, Alan Blinken, served as the U.S. ambassador to Belgium.
 His paternal grandfather, Maurice Henry Blinken, was an early backer of Israel who studied its economic viability, and his great-grandfather was Meir Blinken, a Yiddish writer.

-Blinken attended Dalton School in New York City until 1971.
-He then moved to Paris with his mother Judith and Samuel Pisar, whom she married following her divorce from Blinken.
-In his confirmation hearing, Blinken told the story of his stepfather, who was the only Holocaust survivor of the 900 children of his school in Poland.
+Blinken attended the Dalton School in New York City until 1971.
+He then moved to Paris with his mother and Samuel Pisar; his mother married Pisar after divorcing Donald Blinken.
+In his confirmation hearing, Blinken recalled the story of his stepfather, Pisar, who had been the only Holocaust survivor of the 900 children in his school in Poland.
 Pisar found refuge in a U.S. tank after making a break into the forest during a Nazi death march.
 In Paris, Blinken attended École Jeannine Manuel.

-Blinken attended Harvard University from 1980 to 1984, where he majored in social studies.
+From 1980 to 1984, Blinken attended Harvard College, where he majored in social studies.
 He co-edited Harvard's daily student newspaper, The Harvard Crimson, and wrote a number of articles on current affairs.
-After graduating from Harvard, Blinken worked as an intern for The New Republic for about a year.
+After graduating from the university, Blinken worked as an intern for The New Republic for about a year.
 He earned a J.D. from Columbia Law School in 1988 and practiced law in New York City and Paris.
 Blinken worked with his father to raise funds for Michael Dukakis, the Democratic nominee in the 1988 United States presidential election.

 In his monograph Ally versus Ally: America, Europe, and the Siberian Pipeline Crisis (1987), Blinken argued that exerting diplomatic pressure on the Soviet Union during the Siberian pipeline crisis was less significant for American interests than maintaining strong relations between the United States and Europe.
-Ally versus Ally was based on Blinken's undergraduate thesis.
+Ally versus Ally was based on Blinken's undergraduate thesis in which he interviewed Henry Kissinger.

+Early diplomatic career (1994–2001)

+Blinken has held senior foreign policy positions in two administrations over two decades.
+He was a member of the United States National Security Council staff from 1994 to 2001.
+From 1994 to 1998, Blinken was special assistant to the president and senior director for strategic planning and National Security Council senior director for speechwriting.
+From 1999 to 2001, he was special assistant to the president and senior director for European and Canadian affairs.